furkan-bilgin/ToolAnalysis/UserTools/MonitorLAPPDData/README.md

 * simple hit counting for LAPPD pulses
 * Timing plot w.r.t. the beginning of the beamgate

+Data persistance for handling certain plots (i.e. PPS Event Counting) is handled using ROOT files, which are written to the `PathMonitoring` directory while processing each run file, by the `WriteToFile` function, so that we can handle all of the sub-runs incrementally, and plot them in a single plot.

 ## Configuration

 `MonitorLAPPDData` has the following configuration variables